signalfx/maestro-ng/docs/index.md

 attempt to pull the image.

-To do so, it will first analyze the name of the image and try to identify a registry name (for example `my-private-registry/my-image:tag`, the address of the registry is `my-private-registry`) and look for a corresponding entry in the `registries` section of the environment description file to look for
+To do so, it will first analyze the name of the image and try to identify a registry name (for example, in `my-private-registry/my-image:tag`, the address of the registry is `my-private-registry`) and look for a corresponding entry in the `registries` section of the environment description file to look for